waldronmatt/module-federation-boilerplate/README.md

 yarn dev
 ```

-Build host and remote for Netlify:
+Build and serve host and remote for Netlify:

 ```bash
 yarn build
 ```

+**Note:** Configure script in Netlify to auto-run via push to `main` branch.

 Build host and remote for Express: